-- Japanese beetle (JB) Popillia japonica (Newman) is an invasive insect first detected in the United States (U.S.) in 1920; it is present today in most states east of the Rocky Mountains. - Larvae are severe pests of turf and adults feed on the foliage of over 300 host plants.
-These include popular fruit, vegetable and ornamental plants. - USDA estimates that infested states annually spend \$460 million on JB damage.1 Because Utah is not infested with JB, Utahns do not have to bear any of these costs. - In 2020, invasive insect traps detected numerous JB in Weber County. - The Utah Department of Agriculture and Food (UDAF) has declared a Plant Pest Emergency and is planning an eradication effort so that JB does not become established and spread to the rest of the state. - A treatment will be applied to turf in the eradication areas at no charge. - This informational document provides details of the eradication and explains responsibilities for affected persons.
+- Japanese beetle (JB) Popillia japonica (Newman) is an invasive insect first detected in the United States (U.S.) in 1920; it infests most states east of Utah. - Larvae are severe pests of turf and adults feed on the foliage of over 300 host plants.
+These include popular fruit, vegetable and ornamental plants. - Infested states annually spend \$460 million on JB damage.
+Because Utah is uninfested, Utahns do not have to bear any of these costs. - In 2021, UDAF conducted pesticide applications on 210 acres of land in Davis County to eliminate a beetle population found in 2020.
+Trapping later in the year revealed that eradication efforts were highly effective and resulted in a 76% decrease in captures from the previous year. - The Utah Department of Agriculture and Food (UDAF) has declared a Plant Pest Emergency and is continuing eradication efforts so that JB does not become established in your area and spread to the rest of the state. - A treatment will be applied to irrigated turf on your property at no charge. - This informational document provides details of the eradication and explains your responsibilities.
 Your cooperation is greatly appreciated.